Achref220/Dream-Career/README.md

 ## User Story
-  As a user, I want to be able to share my thoughts, ideas, and experiences with other users in real-time.
-  I want to be able to post, comment, and interact with other users in a safe and secure environment.
-  I also want to have access to a wide range of features and tools that will help me connect and engage with other users more effectively.

 ## Technologies Used
 - MongoDB: A powerful and flexible NoSQL database that allows Chatter to store and retrieve data efficiently and quickly.